CyR1en/PEAKLaunchSwapper/README.md

 With the launch configuration above, PEAK will now use the `DX12` option to run the game if launched directly.

 ### Is it safe?
 Absolutely!
-The codebase is open source, so you can see if anything fishy is going on.
+The swapper itself does not modify Steam itself or any part of the game, only a temporary file called `appinfo.vdf`.
+Additionally, the codebase is open source, so you can see if anything fishy is going on.
 The executable is automatically built by GitHub, so I personally do not upload it myself from my computer.
 The changes that this app does can be reverted by using the revert argument or just deleting `appinfo.vdf` (since Steam will generate a fresh one anyway)

-If Windows scream that it contains virus, it definitely does not.
-If you want to use this app, you can add an exception to your anti-virus software.
+If Windows screams that it contains a virus, it definitely does not.
+If you want to use this app, you can add an exception to your antivirus software.

 ## Attribution
-Thanks to for [tralph3](https://github.com/tralph3) for their amazing module `appinfo.py` for parsing and updating `appinfo.vdf`
+Thanks to [tralph3](https://github.com/tralph3) for their amazing module `appinfo.py` for parsing and updating `appinfo.vdf`